Linear- and Multiple Regression from scratch

 Tip: You can use WolframAlpha to validate your partialderivatives.

-Given these partial derivatives we can now calculate the gradient for any point xx which is a vector pointing in the direction of greatest increase.
-Multiplying the vector by 1-1 will let it point into the opposite direction, the direction of greatest decrease (remember that we want to find a local minimum).
-If we add a small fraction of this vector to our mm and bb values respectively we should end up closer to a local minimum.
+Given these partial derivatives we can now calculate the gradient for any point which is a vector pointing in the direction of greatest increase.
+Multiplying the vector by will let it point into the opposite direction, the direction of greatest decrease (remember that we want to find a local minimum).
+If we add a small fraction of this vector to our and values respectively we should end up closer to a local minimum.

 The following code captures what we've just described: